 If you can imagine Stonehenge, but with automobiles instead of stone monoliths, that’s Carhenge.
 Conceived by Jim Reinders in 1987 as a memorial to his father who lived on the site, it was constructed with 39 vintage American-made cars.
 The cars, painted gray to mirror Stonehenge, are arranged in a circle to closely replicate the prehistoric astronomical site in England.
 It may all be a bit kooky, but it’s pure Americana right in the heartland…so maybe, it’s the perfect place to view a total eclipse that will be visible only in America.
 Plus, it’s virtually right on the centerline.

-The eclipse will begin at Carhenge at 10:27am MT with totality starting at 11:49am MT and lasting for two minutes and 29 seconds.
+The eclipse will begin at Carhenge at approximately 10:27am MT with totality starting at about 11:49am MT and lasting for around two minutes and 29 seconds.

 6. The Iowa Triangle — Fremont County, Iowa.
 If you’ve already done some research on where to view the National Eclipse, you’ve probably at least memorized the 12 states through which the path of totality will travel, from Oregon in the west to South Carolina in the east.
 If so, you’re probably wondering Iowa?
 The eclipse doesn’t travel through Iowa.
 But it does.
 As the path of totality exits Nebraska, the northern line of the path makes a short side trip into Fremont County, Iowa, before entering Missouri.
 The word “short” is really an overstatement here.
 It amounts to a distance of less than two miles and the resulting wedge of farmland—which we’ve dubbed the “Iowa Triangle”—is just shy of a mile square.